Causes and Diagnoses

 Causes and Diagnoses of Aspiration Pneumonia

 When you eat, muscles push food and liquids from your throat through your esophagus, the muscular tube connecting the mouth to the stomach.
 The food passes by your pharynx (the upper part of your airway that leads to the trachea and lungs), which is covered by a flap called the epiglottis.
-When the epiglottis is not tightly closed while you are swallowing, inhaling food and liquids is possible.
+If the epiglottis is not tightly closed while you are swallowing, inhaling food and liquids is possible.